Emergency Medical Services (EMS)

 - Register for courses during your designated registration period through My Chemeketa .

-Vaccinations are required for this program, please see the EMT Required Immunizations.
+Vaccinations are required for this program, please see the requirements in the EMT Information Packet.

 Email Kristene Jackson, clinical coordinator, for specific deadlines.